DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 # 3. Setup your environment

-When using a single VM of kubernetes it's really handy to reuse the Docker daemon inside the VM; as this means you don't have to build on your host machine and push the image into a docker registry - you can just build inside the same docker daemon as minikube which speeds up local experiments.
+When using a single VM Kubernetes it's really handy to reuse the Docker daemon inside the VM.
+It means that you don't have to build on your host machine and push the images into a docker registry - you can just build inside the same docker daemon as minikube which speeds up the user experience.

 To be able to work with the docker daemon on your mac/linux host use the [docker-env command](./docs/minikube_docker-env.md) in your shell:

 ```
 eval $(minikube docker-env)
 ```
-you should now be able to use docker on the command line on your host mac/linux machine talking to the docker daemon inside the minikube VM:
+you should now be able to use Docker on the command line on your host mac/linux machine talking to the docker daemon inside the minikube VM:
 ```
 docker ps
 ```